Nigerian fashion and dance styles in the spotlight as Harry and Meghan visit Nigeria's largest city. - ExBulletin

 Nigerian fashion and dance styles in the spotlight as Harry and Meghan visit Nigeria's largest city.

-Lagos, Nigeria — Nigerian fashion and traditional dances were in the spotlight on Sunday as Prince Harry and Meghan arrived in Nigeria's largest city, Lagos, as part of their three-day visit to the country to promote mental health soldiers and empower young people.
+LAGOS, Nigeria (AP) Nigerian fashion and traditional dances were in the spotlight Sunday as Prince Harry And Meghan arrived in its largest city, Lagos, as part of their three day tour across the country to promote the mental health of soldiers and empower youth.

-The couple, invited to this West African country by the army, were treated to different dance sequences, starting at the Lagos airport where the acrobatic movements of a troupe left both applauding and smile.
+The couple, guest in the West African nation by its soldiers, were treated to different dance sequences, starting with the Lagos airport where the acrobatic movements of a troupe sparked both applause and smiles.
 One of the dancers, who appeared to be less than 5 years old, exchanged greetings with Harry from the air, standing on his firm shoulders.

 Meghan's white top was accompanied by the traditional Nigerian aso oke, a patterned hand-woven fabric wrapped around the waist and often reserved for special occasions.
 It was a gift from a group of women a day earlier.